wibus-wee/stable-diffusion-webui-ipynb/README.md

 - [x] Paperspace Support
 - [x] Support for training LoRA Jupyter Notebook
-- [ ] Optimize model download speed with aria2
+- [x] Optimize model download speed with aria2
 - [x] Internationalization
+- [x] Provide xformer support for Paperspace M4000 GPU

 Jupyter Notebook's Language is still Chinese, I want to find a way to make it internationalized, but maintaining two versions is a bit troublesome, so I will do it later.